-Employee Unemployment contribution rate is 0.5% for 2015 - 2017 and has been eliminated in 2018.
+Employee Unemployment contribution rate is 0.5% for 2014 - 2017.

 EUROMOD notes: Employee social insurance contributions (including contribution ceilings) are simulated based on the number of months in employment during the income reference period.
 The exemption of employee's participation in company profit from the contribution base is not simulated.